OUR GLOBAL LEADERSHIP TEAM

 Director & Chief Officer for Education and Public Relations

-Born on July 1, 1989 at the Linstead Public Hospital is Mrs. Amanda Graham Golding where she grew up in a small community of March Street, Redwood, St. Catherine with four other sisters.
+Mrs. Amanda Graham Golding was born at the Linstead Public Hospital and grew up in a small community of March Street, Redwood, St. Catherine with four other sisters.
 She came from humble beginnings where she began her education and the Cedar Valley All Age.
 She then went on to the Guys Hill High School where she was quite proficient in the world of netball, she was captain of the team for both the under 16 and under 19 teams respectively.
 She is a strong team leader and also and team player and can always be seen as a bench mark for students who are from similar beginnings and how to strive for greatness.
 She went on to the GC Foster College where she studied Physical Education and got a diploma from said institution.
 After graduation she served at several high school as a Physical Education teacher namely the York Castle High School and the Excelsior High School just to name a few and is presently at the Charlemont High School.
 Mrs. Graham-Golding is an outstanding person in society and always be seen as a helping hand for anyone who are in need of such assistance.
 She has a strong personality and is married for over four years with one child.
 She is a devote church member and also renders her services as the secretary of Orangefield Pentecostal Tabernacle youth ministry.
 Overall Mrs. Graham-Golding is a woman of high regard and can always be trusted with great responsibilities.

 Carlton Darby CNA